 Person dies following blaze in housing estate

-Police have launched an investigation after a person was killed in a house fire in the west of the county.
+Neighbours have described their shock after a person was killed in a house fire to the west of the county.

 Fire crews, police and the ambulance service attended the scene of a house fire on Retreat Estate in Downham Market on Wednesday morning.